jodokae/cmput663-architecture/README.md

 Can get architecture and metrics out of source code

+Own HUSACCT Project for Java direct use: https://github.com/jodokae/HUSACCT Build HUSACCT via ant and then copy it to local-mvn-repo (already done)

+Java Project can then extract Java Classes / Packages / Dependencies

 # TODO

-Next Steps (23.10.17):
+Next Steps (30.10.17):

-0. Extract out of Husact (takes too long, or OutOfMemException) Extend Husact to Headless version which extracts into another format (see 4)
-1. Check Extracted Data
-2. Transform Result
+1. Transform Result
-3. Decide how to define architecture
+2. Decide how to define architecture
-4. Change Husact so that it can be used automatically